What’s your go-to takeout order?

 While delicious, to me, fried rice just always seems so, well… fried.

 I understand that rich, oily texture with bites of scrambled egg is part of the allure.
-However, for how indulgent fried rice is, I just don’t feel like it lives up to my expectations in terms of taste or being satisfyingly filling the same way that orange chicken or lo mein does.
+However, for how indulgent fried rice is, I just don’t feel like it lives up to my expectations in terms of taste or being satisfyingly filling the same way that orange chicken or chow mein does.

 But not this fried rice.
 No, this recipe has some serious filling power and is way lower in calories and fat.
 Plus, it’s vegan-friendly and can be made gluten free, making it ideal for feeding to a crowd where food preferences aren’t always a sure thing.